MARTIANSID/Tuneable-Consistency/README.md

 When enabled:

-* transactions can be upgraded dynamically
+* transactions may dynamically upgrade consistency
-* stronger consistency may be applied during execution
+* stronger guarantees may be applied during execution

 ---